GaleJames-creator/gale-james/how-to-guides/manage-api-errors.md

 # Manage API errors

+## Prerequisites

+Before you start, make sure you:

+- Have an integrated payment system

+- Understand HTTP status codes

+## Resolving API errors

 Use these steps to identify and resolve API errors in your integration.

 - Check the response headers for additional details, such as rate limits or warnings.